 The fort currently stores a treasure trove of objects from English Heritage's extensive reserve collections.
 Objects on display have been excavated from sites in the south east and south west.
-They include stonework, textiles, jewellery and furniture from many periods, as well as rarely-seen treasures on tour from stores in the north and east.
+They include stonework, textiles, jewelry and furniture from many periods, as well as rarely-seen treasures on tour from stores in the north and east.

-Note: Fort Brockhurst will be temporarily closed whilst we are busying creating a new special guided tour of the Keep for 2016, please check back here for updates.
+Note: Fort Brockhurst is temporarily closed whilst we're busying creating a new special tour of the Keep for 2017, please check back here for updates.

 Before You Go